barbora-simkova/Digital-electronics-1/Labs/02-logic/README.md

 |         13          |    1 1     |    0 1     |            1            |       0        |          0           |
 |         14          |    1 1     |    1 0     |            1            |       0        |          0           |
 |         15          |    1 1     |    1 1     |            0            |       1        |          0           |

+# 2. A 2-bit comparator
+## Karnaugh maps for all three functions

+## Simplified SoP form of the "greater than" function and simplified PoS form of the "less than" function